nartallax/cardboard/README.md

 There are some ways of using this library that will result in worse performance or other weird bugs.

 1. Avoid putting boxes inside boxes.
-Boxes exist to manipulate data, and putting something as complex as another box won't end well; sometimes it means that `viewBox` will get attached to wrong box, which will trigger recalculations when they are not required, which is bad performance.
+Boxes exist to manipulate data, and putting something as complex as another box won't end well; sometimes it means that `calcBox` will get attached to wrong box, which will trigger recalculations when they are not required, which is bad performance.
 Also you generally should avoid putting mutable data and class instances inside boxes, but sometimes it can be fine if you know what you're doing and comfortable enough with the library.
 2. Avoid getting value of other boxes from callback of `.map()` method.
 Those other boxes won't be included in the dependency list and won't trigger recalculation.
 Also sometimes this could mean getting outdated value from that other box.
-3. Avoid setting value of any box from inside callback of `.map()` or `viewBox()`.
+3. Avoid setting value of any box from inside callback of `.map()` or `calcBox()`.
 This means that a box will be updated out-of-order during update, and this will trigger double-update, that is, update within update; this will make library drop partial updates, and this will lead to decreased performance.
 Other than that it will probably be fine; it's okay to do that on a small scale, if you're trying to organize some smart calculation system consisting of several variables.
-4. Avoid having big chains of downstream boxes (`viewBox()`, `.map()`-boxes, `.prop()`-boxes, array element boxes) without subscribers.
+4. Avoid having big chains of downstream boxes (`calcBox()`, `.map()`-boxes, `.prop()`-boxes, array element boxes) without subscribers.
 This will lead to reduced performance.
 When a downstream box without subscribers is accessed, it needs to check if new value needs to be calculated; to do that, it accesses its upstream boxes; if those boxes don't have subscribers either - they access their upstreams, and so on; (when a box is subscribed to, it can safely assume that its value is up-to-date on access, because it receives updates and can update its own value, so it won't try to access its upstreams).
 Only one box at the end of the chain needs to be subscribed to remedy this problem, because it will lead to other boxes also subscribing to their upstreams.

 ## Naming